rhasselbaum/scrappy-ddns/README.md

 ```
 https://scrappy.example.com/NRmP324IsdSo2xidk69imtR2?ip_address=1.2.3.4
 ```
-This is necessary when source IP of the HTTP request is not the same as the public IP such as when Scrappy is installed behind the firewall.
+This is necessary if the source IP address of the HTTP request is not the same as the public IP such as when Scrappy is installed behind the firewall.

 # Getting started
 Before you begin, download the free [Notify My Android](http://www.notifymyandroid.com/) app and obtain an API key by registering on their web site.
 The service has a free tier that should suffice if you don't use it for anything else.